Language selection

 Penalty Information

-26. Every person who commits an offence under the Nuclear Safety and Control Act or regulations under that Act is guilty of an indictable offence and is liable to receive a fine or imprisonment and/or both.
+26. Every person who commits an offence under the Nuclear Safety and Control Act or regulations under that act is guilty of an indictable offence and is liable to receive a fine or imprisonment and/or both.

-Customs Self-Assessment Program (CSA)
+Customs Self-Assessment Program

 Radioactive Waste

 28. Import and export authorizations of radioactive waste are dependent on radioactive isotopes.
 These authorizations are provided by the CNSC through the following classes or types of licences: Nuclear Substances and Radiation Devices Licences, Nuclear and Dual-use Export Licences, Nuclear and Dual-use Import Licences, Waste Nuclear Substances Licences Class II Nuclear Facility and Prescribed Equipment Licence and Nuclear Facility Operating Licences authorizing import or export.
-Questions regarding licensing of radioactive waste import and/or exports should be directed to the CNSC (see paragraph 29 for contact information).
+Questions regarding licensing of radioactive waste import and/or exports should be directed to the CNSC (refer to paragraph 29 for contact information).

 Additional Information